 - I can consult and lead workshops on topics relating to mindfulness, popular culture (including reality television), blogging, journalism, social media, student media, nonfiction writing, and more.
 I’m open to working with any type of group, from small student organizations to large corporate gatherings.

-- I’m available for media appearances and interviews, via phone or in person.
-I’m frequently interviewed by journalists, in print and on the radio; have appeared on live television as a talking head many times; and was a guest on Katie Couric’s daytime talk show.
+I’m frequently interviewed by journalists, in print and on the radio; have appeared on live television as a talking head many times; and was even a guest on the Duck Dynasty episode of Katie Couric’s daytime talk show.

-- If you’re a teacher using my work in class, I’ll gladly talk with you and your students for free—at least by Skype, or in person if I can.
+If you’re a teacher using my work in class, I’ll gladly talk with you and your students for free—by video conference, or in person, if that’s possible.

 Send me an e-mail message today and let’s talk.
 I look forward to hearing from you.